-Revenue includes all income earned from the REIT's properties, including rental income and all other miscellaneous income paid by tenants under the terms of their existing leases, such as base rent, parking, operating costs and realty tax recoveries, as well as adjustments for the straight-lining of rents and amortization of tenant inducements.
+Revenue includes all income earned from the REIT's properties, including rental income and all other miscellaneous income paid by the tenants under the terms of their existing leases, such as base rent, parking, operating costs and realty tax recoveries, as well as adjustments for the straight-lining of rents and amortization of tenant inducements.

-Property operating costs include building maintenance, heating, ventilation and air-conditioning, elevator, insurance, utilities, property management fees and other operational costs.
+Property operating costs include building maintenance, heating, ventilation and air-conditioning, elevator, insurance, utilities, management fees and other operational costs.

-The REIT increased its portfolio by nine properties (1,018,000 square feet) in the second half of 2017 and by one property (78,800 square feet) in Q1-2018.
+The REIT increased its portfolio by nine properties representing 1,018,000 square feet in the latter half of 2017 and two properties totaling 353,300 square feet in YTD-2018.
 These acquisitions resulted in significant comparative increases in revenue, operating costs, realty taxes and NOI.
-Revenue increased \$6,699 or 51%, property operating costs increased by \$1,651 or 51%, realty taxes increased by \$1,189 or 60% and NOI increased \$3,859 or 50% in Q1-2018 compared to Q1-2017.
+NOI increased \$3,871 or 48% in Q2-2018 compared to Q2-2017 and \$7,730 or 49% in YTD-2018 compared to YTD-2017.